mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 The Left and Right menus let you change views to give different information, to enter a regular expression that determines which files to display, or to sort in a different order, among other things.
-You can invoke FTP from either of these menus, and use Midnight Commander\'s file commands to upload and download files.
+You can invoke FTP from either of these menus, and use Midnight Commander's file commands to upload and download files.
 The File menu includes commands such as chmod and chown, with a visual dialog for selecting options and on-screen help, as shown in the screenshot below.